edge-servers/immunity-users/README.rst

 Authentication Backend
 ----------------------

-The authentication backend in ``openwisp_users.backends.UsersAuthenticationBackend`` allows users to authenticate using their
+The authentication backend in ``immunity_users.backends.UsersAuthenticationBackend`` allows users to authenticate using their
 ``email`` or ``phone_number`` instead of their ``username``.
 Authenticating with the ``username`` is still allowed,